kwan22/habits/level4.md

   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/5b_cc_crumbles.webp" width="480">
 </details>

-## DashCD
+## DashCD control
-Be aware of DashCD and movement to intentionally avoid or retain DashCD for setups.
+Be aware of DashCD and movement to control DashCD for setups.
 Learn to buffer consecutive dashes or dashes out of a hyper for grounded ultra timing.
 Use setups that rely on buffering a dash out of DashCD.
 Manage DashCD from vertical transitions and develop intuition for buffering out of vertical DashCD.

 <details>
   <summary>Grounded ultra timing</summary>